Find Out How You Can Make Your Business More Tax Efficient

 While that sounds great in principle, it does mean you have to set aside enough money to cover your future payments.
 Failure to do this can be catastrophic to your business.
 Any missed payments will almost certainly incur financial penalties or legal action.

-As a minimum, a small business should be saving around 20% of it’s monthly profits to pay a corporation tax bill.
+As a minimum, a small business should be saving around 20% of its monthly profits to pay a corporation tax bill.
 The exact amount will depend on the rates applicable to that business.
-This can be checked, here.
+This can be checked here.

-Keep in mind that your business may have other tax and fees to pay.
+Keep in mind that your business may have other taxes and fees to pay.
 You as an individual may also have to pay further money on your self-assessment.
 It is, therefore, worth keeping a close eye on how much tax you need to pay and when, so you can always ensure you put enough money aside.

 FREE Download: